mythos-bio/mythos/CONTRIBUTING.md

 you have added tests for your changes.
 We use [pytest](https://docs.pytest.org/en/stable/) to run our tests.
-You can find examples of tests in a subdirectory called `tests`, wherever you are adding functionality.
-JAX-DNA currently requires at least 90% test coverage in the overall project code and 80% test coverage in the code that has been added.
+You can find examples of tests in a subdirectory called `tests`, wherever you are adding functionality. mythos currently requires at least 90% test coverage in the overall project code and 80% test coverage in the code that has been added.

-JAX-DNA uses `tox` to manage development and testing.
+mythos uses `tox` to manage development and testing.

 `tox` is used to:
 - Run tests (`tox -e test`)